sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.2.04 (07 July 2024) =
+Fixed - Compatibility with WP 6.6
+Fixed - Security update on wp-login.php and login.php

 = 5.2.03 (04 July 2024) =
 Update - Added the option to hide the new login path on redirects Update - Hide login.php path together with wp-login.php path from being redirect to the new login